UK challenger banks: who’s who (and what’s their tech)

 It launched the “first” banking service targeted solely at freelancers (and self-employed people) in January 2018.

 The mobile app-based account comes with a bank account number and sort code, and combines banking and accounting services.

 Among its “unique” features is an ongoing real-time insight into how much tax freelancers need to pay.
 A future plan could be to “hook that” into the HMRC (UK’s tax collection office) so freelancers can pay bills with ease.

-In terms of the back-end technology, Coconut is looking to partner with a Banking-as-a-Service provider.
+In terms of the back-end technology, Coconut partnered with a Banking-as-a-Service provider.

 Community Savings Bank Association (CSBA)

 Co-operative society CSBA intends to set up a UK-wide network of independent, customer-owned, regional banks.
 These banks will support local communities and businesses.